topo-gps/ios-manual/en/routes/routes_record.rst

 It is also possible to :ref:`share the recorded route <sec-routes-share-topo-gps>` later.

-The screen that appears is the :ref:`route details screen <sec-route-details>`.
-You can load the recorded route on the map by tapping the 'Show on map’ button on the top right of this screen.
+Immediately after saving the route, the :ref:`route details screen <sec-route-details>` will be shown.
+Here you can view and edit the details of the route, and load the recorded route on the map by tapping the map button on the top right of this screen.

 You can also :ref:`load the recorded route on the map <sec-routes-load>` at a later time.